The CAMPUS COVID SCREEN project offers students and staff of the University the option of regular, voluntary testing for SARS-CoV-2 infection.

-InformationThe aim of the project is twofold: in particular, to enable safe and responsible attendance in person during the winter semester 2020/2021; and at the same time to contribute to minimising the risk from unidentified infections with SARS-CoV-2 as far as possible.
+InformationThe aim of the project is twofold: in particular, to enable safe and responsible attendance in person; and at the same time to contribute to minimising the risk from unidentified infections with SARS-CoV-2 as far as possible.

 The project is carried out in collaboration with the Institute of Medical Microbiology at the University Medical Centre Göttingen (UMG), the Max Planck Institute for Experimental Medicine and the Max Planck Institute for Dynamics and Self-Organisation.
 From CAMPUS COVID SCREEN we want to model a prediction tool that enables us to make projections for high-risk or low-risk courses or to make a prediction for the likelihood of transmission for courses at the University of Göttingen.